 At the start of every volume is a 24-byte record describing certain attributes of the radar data.
 The first 9 bytes is a character constant of which the last 2 characters identify the version.
 The next 3 bytes is a numeric string field starting with the value 001 and increasing by one for each volume of radar data in the queue to a maximum value of 999.
 Once the maximum value is reached the value will be rolled over.
 The combined 12 bytes are called the Archive II filename.
-The next 4 bytes contain the NEXRAD-modified Julian date the volume was produced in the RDA followed by 4 bytes containing the time the volume was recorded.
+The next 4 bytes contain the NEXRAD-modified Julian date the volume was produced at the RDA followed by 4 bytes containing the time the volume was recorded.
 The date and time integer values are big Endian.
 The last 4 bytes contain a 4-letter radar identifier assigned by ICAO.
 See Figure 1 for header format.

-9 bytes 3 bytes 4 bytes 4 bytes 4 bytes Таре Extension Date: NEXRAD- Time: ICAO of radar Filename: AR2V00 Number: '001' modified Julian Milliseconds past XX.' midnight
+9 bytes 3 bytes 4 bytes 4 bytes 4 bytes

+Tape Extension Date: Time: ICAO of radar

+Filename:'AR2 Number: '001' NEXRAD- Milliseconds

+V00xx.' modified Julian past midnight